 Fastned's core activities include selling electricity to its customers, BEV drivers, at fast charging stations, as well as developing new locations: scouting and selecting new sites, developing new stations (securing the necessary land leases, obtaining the required permits and procuring grid connections), managing the construction of stations, operating and maintaining stations, acquiring funding for network expansion and building the brand and customer base, with a view to provide the best customer experience for BEV drivers.
-Fastned started out in the Netherlands, but has the goal to build a pan-European network of fast charging stations.
-In addition to its network of stations in the Netherlands, Fastned has operational charging stations in Germany, the United Kingdom, Belgium and Switzerland, as well as locations under development in France.
+Fastned started out in the Netherlands but has the goal to build a pan-European network of fast charging stations.
+In addition to its network of stations in the Netherlands, Fastned has operational charging stations in Germany, the United Kingdom, Belgium, France and Switzerland.